samhains/UniversalBackrooms/README.md

 - o1-preview
 - o1-mini

-If you don't specify models, it defaults to using opus for both roles.
+If you don't specify models, it defaults to using two Opus models.
 You can specify as many models as you want for n-way conversations, as long as your chosen template supports it.

 ## Templates
 You can choose from the following conversation templates using the `--template` argument: